bartoszgolek/NFlags/README.md

 ### Global NFlags Configuration

 #### Set app name
-Name set with folowing code, will be printed in help.
+Name set with following code, will be printed in help.
 By default `AppDomain.CurrentDomain.FriendlyName` is used.
 ```c#
 NFlags.Configure(configurator => configurator.SetName("Custom Name"));
 ```

 #### Set app description
-Description set with folowing code, will be printed in help.
+Description set with following code, will be printed in help.
 ```c#
 NFlags.Configure(configurator => configurator.SetDescription("App description"));
 ```